moodlehq/mysql-action/README.md

     mysql password: ${{ secrets.DatabasePassword }} # Required if "mysql user" exists.
 The password for the "mysql user" use tmpfs: true # Optional, default value is false.
 Mounts /var/lib/mysql to tmpfs (i.e. in RAM) for increased performance tmpfs size: '2048M' # Optional, default value is '1024M'.
-Desired size of above-mentioned tmpfs volume
+Desired size of above-mentioned tmpfs volume extra conf: | # Optional, default is ''.
+Other configuration options to be added on startup.
+        --max_allowed_packet=16MB
+        --skip-log-bin
+        ...
 ```

 If want bind MySQL host port to 3306, please see [The Default MySQL](#the-default-mysql).